-The image below shows the resulting air pollution caused by crop burning in India.
-You can actually see the clouds of smoke caused because of this.
+You can actually see the clouds of smoke caused because of more pollutants present in the air.
 The image was captured by NASA satellites in the year 2013.

-- Use of adulterated fuel types leading to unburnt or partially burnt particles contributing to air pollution
+- Use of adulterated fuel leading to unburnt or partially burnt particles contributing to air pollution.

 - Since industrial emissions are one of the major causes of air pollution, the pollutants can be controlled or treated at the source itself to reduce its effects.
 For example, if the reactions of a certain raw material yield a pollutant, then the raw materials can be substituted for other less polluting ones.

 - Fuel substitution is another way of controlling air pollution.
-In many parts of India, petrol and diesel are being replaced by CNG fuelled vehicles.
+In many parts of India, petrol and diesel are being replaced by CNG – Compressed Natural Gas fuelled vehicles.
 These are mostly adopted by vehicles that aren’t fully operating with ideal emission engines.

 - Although there are many acts in place in India which focus on repairing the quality of air, most of them are either forgotten or not being enforced properly.
 There are still a lot of vehicles on roads which haven’t been tested for vehicle emissions.